 \paragraph{How does \ouralgo compare?} We consider the following \textbf{21 tasks} from established benchmarks: \begin{itemize}[nosep,leftmargin=*] \item \textbf{Sparse Adroit}~\citep{awac}.
 These 3 dexterous manipulation tasks---pen-spinning, door-opening, ball relocation---are challenging, sparse-reward tasks.
 The offline data are multi-modal, with a small set of human demonstrations and a large set of trajectories from a behavior-cloned policy trained on this human data.
 We follow the \emph{rigorous evaluation criteria} of~\citet{iql}, whereby performance is based on completion speed, rather than success rate.
 IQL + Finetuning represents the strongest prior work~\citep{iql}. \item \textbf{D4RL AntMaze} \citep{fu2020d4rl}.
 These 6 sparse reward tasks require an Ant agent to learn to walk and navigate through a maze to reach a goal.
 The offline data comprise \emph{only sub-optimal} trajectories that can in principle be ``stitched" together.
 Again, IQL + Fine-tuning represents the strongest prior work \citep{iql}. \item \textbf{D4RL Locomotion}~\citep{fu2020d4rl}.
 Lastly, we have 12 dense reward, locomotion tasks featuring offline data with varying levels of expertise.
 Off2On~\citep{off2on} has state-of-the-art performance on this suite of tasks. \end{itemize}

-For evaluation, we first include a baseline studied in prior work~\citep{ddpgfd,awac} we refer to here as \textbf{SACfD}, which similarly to \ouralgo is an off-policy approach that incorporates offline data during training.
-SACfD however simply initializes the online replay buffer with the offline data.
-We implement this baseline using SAC without the additional design decisions disucssed in~\autoref{sec:oreo}.
-Then, since there is no \emph{single} prior method that achieves the best performance across all groups of tasks, we compare to the state-of-the-art method specific to each group (as listed above).
-We refer to this comparison in our plots as \textbf{Prior SoTA}.
+For evaluation, we first include \textbf{SACfD}, a baseline studied in prior work~\citep{ddpgfd,awac}, which, similar to \ouralgo, is an off-policy approach that incorporates offline data during training.
+However, SACfD simply \emph{initializes} the online replay buffer with the offline data.
+We implement this baseline using SAC without the additional design decisions discussed in~\autoref{sec:oreo}.
+Then, since there is no \emph{single} prior method that achieves the best performance across all groups of tasks, we compare to the state-of-the-art method specific to each group (as listed above).We refer to this comparison in our plots as \textbf{Prior SoTA}.
 For all experiments in this work, we report the mean and standard deviation across \emph{10 seeds} and aggregate the results across tasks within the three groups listed.
 For full detailed results broken down by task, see \cref{sec:detailedexperiments}, and for more environment details, see \cref{sec:envdetails}.

-We see that \ouralgo performs very well, either matching or \emph{significantly exceeding} the best known prior work on these challenging benchmarks(see~\cref{fig:all_results}).
-We reiterate that we present results for our method and SACfD without doing any pre-training, unlike the Prior SoTA methods.
+We see that \ouralgo performs strongly, either matching or \emph{significantly exceeding} the best known prior work on these challenging benchmarks(see~\cref{fig:all_results}).
+We reiterate that we present results for \ouralgo and SACfD without doing \emph{any pre-training}, unlike the Prior SoTA methods.
 So, while prior work (shown in blue) may achieve strong initial performance, the online improvement is more modest.
-On the other hand, our method reaches or surpasses that performance in just on the order of 100k online samples.
+On the other hand, our method reaches or surpasses this performance in the order of just 10k online samples.
 Notably, we outperform the best reported performance on the Sparse Adroit `Door' task by $\mathbf{2.5\times}$.
-Moreover, to our knowledge, our method is the first to effectively `solve' the AntMaze tasks.
+Moreover, to our knowledge, our method is the first to effectively `solve' \emph{all} AntMaze tasks.
 Furthermore, we are able to do so in \emph{less than a third} the time-step budget allocated to prior methods.